facelessuser/coloraide/docs/src/markdown/colors/ryb.md

 Color.interpolate(['color(--ryb 1 0 1)', 'color(--ryb 0 1 0)'], space='ryb')
 ```

-It should also be noted that when mixing all the colors, you not get black, but a muddy brown, much like with
+It should also be noted that when mixing all the colors, you do not get black, but a muddy brown, much like with
 paint.
 To be precise, the color black is not defined within this color space.

 ```py play